debasish-das/nav-route/README.md

 ### Introduction

 It is an web application that shows the efficient routes to visit multiple destinations/places based on Shortest distance or, Priority or, Number of Left/Right Turns.
 The routes can be sorted and viewed on map.
-Sign up and Sign is required to use the application.
+Sign Up and Sign In is required to use the application.

 ### ES6 Module Application
 Path: ./WebApp